louishouette/tuber_hub/docs/tuber_hub/AUTHORIZATION.md

 ### 2. Key Classes

+#### Models
 - `Hub::Admin::User`: The user model that includes authentication and role-based capabilities.
 - `Hub::Admin::Role`: Defines roles that can be assigned to users.
 - `Hub::Admin::Permission`: Represents allowed actions on specific controllers.
-- `Hub::Admin::RoleAssignment`: Links users to roles.
+- `Hub::Admin::RoleAssignment`: Links users to roles (with optional farm-specific context).
-- `Hub::Admin::PermissionAssignment`: Links roles to permissions.
+- `Hub::Admin::PermissionAssignment`: Links roles to permissions (with optional expiration).

-- `PunditHelper`: Extends Pundit with application-specific functionality.
+#### Services
+- `AuthorizationService`: Main facade service that provides a unified interface to all authorization functionality.
+- `Authorization::BaseService`: Provides shared constants and base functionality.
+- `Authorization::QueryService`: Handles permission checks and user authorization queries.
-- `PermissionService`: Manages permission discovery and access control throughout the application.
+- `Authorization::ManagementService`: Manages permission discovery and maintenance.
+- `Authorization::CacheService`: Handles permission cache management and invalidation.

+#### Concerns
+- `AuthorizationConcern`: For controllers, provides authorization helpers like `user_can?` and `authorize_action!`.
+- `PermissionPolicyConcern`: For Pundit policies, integrates with the permission system.

 ## Authorization Flow